okalimbet/repo-finder/README.md

 ### Functionality

 Upon landing on the website users can use a search bar to start looking for repositories.
-When the results are found, the website offers extra filters that can help narrow down the list.
-The API offers limited amount of results - 1000.
+When the results are found, the website offers extra filters that can help to narrow down the list.
+The API offers a limited amount of results - 1000.
 The result of the search contains a list of repositories that contain general information.
-Each card can be clicked, this action would takes users to a more detailed page where they can find description of the project, link to a github.
+Each card can be clicked, this action would take users to a more detailed page where they can find a description of the project, link to a GitHub.

 ## Roadmap